Allens Shaft Botallack Mine. The remains in this area slightly inland all date from the last period of reworking in the early 20th Century.

 A new mill was erected containing 40 heads of Californian Stamps, the foundations for these still remain today.
 Buddles and a Brunton Calciner are also on the site.
 A Power Station was also built which would supply power to the mine and the pumps, the wall of this can still be seen today.

 As was often the case the rich lodes hoped for were actually far out to sea with little favorable results inland.
 Sadly the new venture was not a success, finally closing on March 14th,1914.

 During the 1980’s once again there was interest in the site.
-Geevor Mines Ltd wanted to expand their sett into the Botallack workings.
-The price of Tin was at an all time high, a new steel headframe was installed and the shaft was re-conditioned.
-In the mid 1980’s the price of Tin crashed and after a small amount of production and exploration the site was again abandoned.
+Geevor Mines Ltd wanted to expand their sett into the Botallack workings in the hope of finding new reserves.
+At this time the price of Tin was at an all time high.